-2.4 The site is approximately 1.2 kilometres south from Saffron Walden town centre, it is generally a rectangular grassed area of land which slopes gently from Mount Pleasant Road (in the north) towards Greenways and St Johns Close (in the south).
+- 2.4 The site is approximately 1.2 kilometres south from Saffron Walden town centre, it is generally a rectangular grassed area of land which slopes gently from Mount Pleasant Road (in the north) towards Greenways and St Johns Close (in the south).
 The site has existing vegetation and trees on the northern, eastern and southern boundaries and none on the western boundary.
-The site is surrounded by 2 storey residential properties to the north, east, south and the west where The Avenue is and the redevelopment of the former Friends School site.

-2.5 The application site is located within the settlement of Saffron Walden which is the largest settlement in Uttlesford District Council (UDC) and classified as a Major Service Centre.
-The site is located within the Saffron Walden Conservation Area (Zone 6), is located within Flood Zone 1 and part of the site (woodland in the south east) is identified as 'Protected Open Space of Environmental Value', whilst the remainder is identified as 'Protected Open Space Playing Fields'.
+The site is surrounded by 2 storey residential properties to the north, east, south and the west where The Avenue is located (formally part of the Friends School site) and the current redevelopment of the former Friends School site. - 2.5 The application site is located within the settlement of Saffron Walden which is the largest settlement in Uttlesford District and classified as a 'Major Service Centre'.
+The site is located within the Saffron Walden Conservation Area (Zone 6), is located within Flood Zone 1 and part of the site (woodland in the southeast) is identified as 'Protected Open Space of Environmental Value', whilst the remainder is identified as 'Protected Open Space Playing Fields'.
 Adjacent the site is the former Friend School main building which is locally listed and several listed buildings further afield.